collective/collective.jsonmigrator/docs/index.rst

-collective.blueprint.jsonmigrator's documentation!
+collective.jsonmigrator's documentation!
 ==================================================

-The purpose of the ``collective.blueprint.jsonmigrator`` package is to provide a set of blueprints that help you to migrate content into `Plone`_. (``blueprint`` is an extension to `collective.transmogrifier`_).
+The purpose of the ``collective.jsonmigrator`` package is to provide a set of blueprints that help you to migrate content into `Plone`_. (``blueprint`` is an extension to `collective.transmogrifier`_).

-It provides a list of blueprints built around ``collective.blueprints.jsonmigrator.source`` with the purpose of providing flexible infrastructure to do migrations in Plone.
+It provides a list of blueprints built around ``collective.jsonmigrator.source`` with the purpose of providing flexible infrastructure to do migrations in Plone.

 And if you might forgot, migration is a bitch ... so have fun :P